ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 discarding an otherwise usable offset bit.
 The handle therefore covers almost the complete 4 GiB `u32` byte-offset domain.
 A wider offset would not improve locality, throughput, or **resident set size (RSS)**, the process's resident pages.
-A wider offset can be revisited when a real input reaches the limit, not when a larger number becomes emotionally appealing.
+A wider offset can be revisited on the day a real input reaches the limit; until then, the small handle is a feature, not a frugality to apologize for.
 The handle width was settled; the location of the handles inside each parent was not.

 ### The children rejected a cleaner address